Greater-London-Authority/webhook-deployer/README.md

   The network interface and port on which the service listens (default is `":8080"`).

 - **secret** (string):
-  (Informational in the config file) The secret used by GitHub to sign webhook payloads.
+  The secret used by GitHub to sign webhook payloads.
-  **Note:** The service currently reads the secret from the `GITHUB_SECRET` environment variable to validate the signature.

 - **GH_TOKEN** (string):
   A fine-grained personal access token with read-only permissions for GitHub Actions and repository metadata.
 This token is required to download build artifacts.